sbugallo/mastering_python/docs/_sources/chapters/10_clean_architecture/from_clean_code_to_clean_architecture.rst.txt

 Inside an application, there are multiple components.
 Their code is divided into other subcomponents, such as modules or packages, and the modules into classes or functions, and the classes into methods.
-Throughout the book, the emphasis has been on keeping these components as small as possible, particularly in the case of functions, they should do one thing, and be small.
+The emphasis has been on keeping these components as small as possible, particularly in the case of functions, they should do one thing, and be small.